 If you want to start buying individual stocks and make your money work for you, Google Finance is a great place to conduct thorough research and learn more about stock investment strategies that will help you reach your financial goals.
-This article gives you key information about Google Finance, and how you can maximize its data.
+This article gives you vital information about Google Finance and how you can maximize its data.

-Simply put, Google Finance can be one of the best places to get a large volume of useful information as you explore your various investment options.
-In addition to having a ton of outstanding information on thousands of companies, Google Finance also has an awesome effective Portfolio tool.
-Let’s get started.
+In addition to having a ton of outstanding information on thousands of companies, Google Finance also has an excellent Portfolio tool.

 An Introduction to Google Finance

-While Google recently removed its old Portfolio tool, it still offers a mechanism that you can use similarly to Mint or Yahoo Finance.
-You can import your holdings, and Google Finance will track them for you.
+While Google recently removed its old Portfolio tool, it still offers a mechanism that you can import your holdings, and Google Finance will track them for you.

 To get started, go to Google Finance and click on the link labeled “Portfolio” at the top of the page.
 There, you can create and name your portfolio, and then begin adding the stocks and mutual funds you would like to track.